Setting a strong foundation for real-world life and ministry.

 This program enables students who already hold a first theological degree to pursue advanced, specialized study in theological fields of their choice.
 The program is kept small and select to ensure that graduate students receive individual attention in designing and carrying out their courses of study, and to allow greater direct contact between students and the faculty members with whom they work.

-Personal Enrichment is designed for persons who wish to pursue focused but short-term study in one of five concentrations: Anglican Studies, Ascetical Theology, Biblical Studies, Historical and Theological Studies, and Spiritual Direction.
+The Seminary's Certificate Program is designed for persons who wish to pursue focused but short-term study in one of five concentrations: Anglican Studies, Ascetical Theology, Biblical Studies, and Historical and Theological Studies.
 The certificate is part-time, non-residential and designed for lay women and men seeking to learn in a specific area.
 All courses (a minimum of 18 credits) must be completed at General Seminary.